giv-lab/givr/docs/source/overview.rst

     auto palm_tree = givr::mesh{"./models/Palm_Tree.obj"};

 meshes are placed wherever their obj file places them.
-Usually this is centered at the origin, but it's not guaranteed.
+Usually this is centred at the origin, but it's not guaranteed.

 Custom Geometry is instantiated like this::